martim01/pam/README.md

 * If it doesn't exist create a directory called __pam__ in your home directory.
 * Copy the contents of the __document__ directory to the __pam__ directory.

+## Prebuilt Images
+Links to these can be found [here](https://github.com/martim01/pam/releases) with the associated Releaes